stardogventures/stardao/stardao-mongodb/README.md

 MongoDB mandates that every object have an _id field.
 Therefore, whichever field you have marked with `@Id` is automatically treated as if you had annotated `@StorageField("_id")` -- it will always be stored as `_id` regardless of what the POJO field name is.

-### DocumentMapper

-A call to `getMapper()` will return a DocumentMapper which can convert POJOs to Documents and vice versa.
-It will obey field renaming rules.

 ### Protected methods

-The following protected methods can be useful when writing your Dao subclasses:
+The following protected methods can be useful when writing your Dao subclass implementations.

+#### getCollection()

+Get ahold of the actual `MongoCollection` object with a call to `getCollection()`.
+From there you're off to the races with the full functionality of the Java driver.

+#### getMapper()

+A call to `getMapper()` will return a `DocumentMapper` which can convert POJOs to Documents and vice versa.
+It will respect field renaming rules that have been set with `@StorageName` annotations.

 #### loadByQuery()